A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Introduction

 Nonadiabatic MQCD simulations are less reported for hyperthermal scattering dynamics at semiconductors.
-Kretchmer and Chan reported the evolution of a projectile's spin during the scattering process and found that the depolarization during the scattering process decreases with increasing bandgap size.\cite{kretchmer2018} However, in this study, the classical path approximation was imposed, which decouples the electronic dynamics from the nuclear trajectory.
+While fewest switches surface hopping is an established technique to simulate nonadiabatic transitions in molecular photochemistry, it is less commonly applied in solids and surface systems.\cite{barbatti2011, mai2020} Many existing surface hopping studies in semiconductor materials focus on aspects of charge carrier mobility.\cite{carof2019, lei2022,runeson2024} Kretchmer and Chan reported the evolution of a projectile's spin during the scattering process and found that the depolarization during the scattering process decreases with increasing bandgap size.\cite{kretchmer2018} However, in this study, the classical path approximation was imposed, which decouples the electronic dynamics from the nuclear trajectory.
 Many existing MQCD simulation methods require the substrate to be metallic or make the wide band limit approximation, which implies that the substrate has a constant density of states in the spectral range relevant to the coupling between the adsorbate state and the substrate states.\cite{mizielinski2005} This is especially true for NAH-based MDEF\cite{mizielinski2005,jin2019} and BCME.
+Furthermore, the scope of Ehrenfest dynamics has been analyzed by Loaiza and Izmaylov\cite{loaiza2018} via analytically solvable models with a particular focus on metallic systems with many but finite states involved.
 For semiconductors, this assumption naturally breaks down, and thus, MDEF and BCME are not applicable.
-IESH and Ehrenfest dynamics remain applicable to reactions on semiconductors if the bandgap of the semiconductor is accounted for in the representation of the Hamiltonian.